spiffe/tornjak/docs/config-tornjak-server.md

 If a specific section is omitted or not enabled, that connection will not be created.
 If all are omitted or disabled, the program will exit immediately with an appropriate error log.

+For examples on enabling TLS and mTLS connections, please see [our TLS and mTLS documentation](../sample-keys/README.md).

 ## About Tornjak plugins

 ### Plugin types